Master chief petty officer: Command master chief petty officer

 Master chief petty officers are generally considered to be the technical experts in their fields.
 They serve at sea and ashore in commands of all sizes.
 Some master chiefs choose to enter the command master chief petty officer program.
 If selected, a master chief receives additional leadership training and is assigned to a command as the command master chief (CMC).
 The command master chief is the senior enlisted person at a command and works as a liaison between the commanding officer and the enlisted ranks, serving as the senior enlisted leader.
 In this capacity, the CMC assists the commanding officer in issues of quality of life, discipline, training, and morale.
-On submarines, the equivalent of a CMC is called the chief of the boat or "COB".
-The CMC insignia has a silver star in lieu of the enlisted rating insignia between the rocker and the top chevron.

 Fleet and force master chief petty officer

 Fleet and force master chiefs are appointed by the commander of a fleet or a force command to serve as their senior enlisted adviser.
 These two ranks are equivalent and their insignia is also the same—a master chief rating badge with two gold stars above the eagle and a gold star for the rating insignia.

 A force master chief petty officer (FORCM) is a master chief who has virtually the same responsibility as command master chiefs, but for larger force commands rather than a single unit.
-There are 15 force master chief positions in the Navy:
+There are 15 force master chief positions in the Navy.